RifkiIlmi/formValidationRegExp/README.md

 # formValidationRegExp
-A simple form validation using regular express
+A simple form validation using regular expressions